 There are 76 rivers in the world.
 A lot of people think that rivers always flow south, but four of the ten longest rivers in the world flow north.
 The United States alone has around 3.5 million miles of rivers.
 Four of the top ten longest rivers flow through China at some point.

-1. Please choose the correct one to fill in the four blanks in the passage.a.
+a.
 The Yenisei River (叶尼塞河) b.
 The Yangtze River (长江) c.
 The Amazon River (亚马孙河) d.
 The Nile River (尼罗河)

-2. The Nile River is
+2. The Nile River is __________ longer than the Amazon River.

-3. The Mississippi River ends at
+3. The Mississippi River ends at __________.

 4. How many kilometers is the Yangtze River?